aheusingfeld/aheusingfeld.github.io/posts/2013-03-20-Mac-OS-X-for-java-developers.md

 tags: [os x, apple, setup, apps, tips]
 ---

-With this is post I want to share with you my experience when re-setting up my MacBook and which tools and applications I use on a regular basis and thus I can recommend to you. :)
+This post is kind of a reminder for myself when re-setting up my MacBook on which tools and applications I found to be useful for daily business.
+Feel free to comment, make suggestions or even send in pull-requests if you have different recommendations. :)

 ### Applications